pattiey/CD8_clustering/README.md

 Single cell RNA-seq (scRNA-seq) experiments are increasing in prevalence within biological experimentation.
 An advantage of scRNA-seq over bulk sequencing experiments is the ability to look at gene expression of individual cells.
 This level of granularity allows for analysis that would otherwise not be possible with bulk sequencing experiments.

 A classic example of single cell specific analysis is cell clustering.
-In a bulk sequencing experiment, the gene expression data is a mixture of various cell types that cannot be separated.
-In scRNA-seq experiments, individual cells within a sample can be separated into specific sub-type clusters based on their gene expression profiles using classic clustering methods.
+In a bulk sequencing experiment, the gene expression data is a mixture of various cell types that cannot be separated, so it is extremely difficult to get an accurate picture of the cellular composition of a sample.
+In scRNA-seq experiments, individual cells within a sample can be separated into specific sub-type clusters based on their gene expression profiles using classic clustering methods, resulting in the ability to infer the composition of cellular sub-types of a sample.

 In this CD8_clustering workflow, we look specifically at CD8+ T cells, also known as "killer T cells", which have a cytotoxic function within adaptive immunity.
 CD8+ T cells are typically categorized into specific subtypes - naive, memory (stem cell, central, and effector), effector, and exhausted.
 The subtypes of CD8+ T cell have different gene expression profiles as well as different functions in the immune system.